6 reasons why companies need a CRM

 CRM automation to the rescue

-CRM automation tools can help you gain back the time you spend in your CRM with little-to-no effort on your end.
+CRM automation tools can help you gain back the time you spend in your CRM with little to no effort on your end.
 They can save you hours each week so you can get back to selling.

-Let’s say you spend an hour each day on updates — how much more could you do if you got that hour back through CRM automation?
+Let’s say you spend an hour each day on updates.
+How much more could you do if you got that hour back through CRM automation?
 That’s two more meetings or four more calls each day.
 Imagine what that would do for your quota over the course of a year!

 Just because it’s a pain to update your CRM it doesn’t mean that it’s not important.
 Be the trendsetter in your organization and start using a CRM automation tool.
-Ask your sales operations team or manager to look into CRM automation tools that integrate with your current tools and process.
+Ask your sales operations team or sales managers to look into CRM automation tools that integrate with your current tools and process.